-The Life Settlement Calculator – How Life Settlement Calculations Work “Under The Hood”
+The Life Settlement Calculator – How the Calculations Work “Under the Hood”

-If you’ve ever used an online tool to calculate an estimate of value for a life insurance policy you want to sell, you may have wondered about the various factors that are considered in these kinds of transactions.
+If you’ve ever used a life settlement calculator tool to estimate the resale value for a life insurance policy you want to sell, you may have wondered about the various factors that are considered in a life settlement transaction.
 This article may help you decide whether selling your life insurance policy (known as a life settlement or viatical settlement) is a good fit for you or your loved ones.

-- If your policy is too expensive to continue paying the premiums and you are considering giving up the policy, you should see if it has value to a life settlement provider or a life settlement broker.
+- If your insurance policy is too expensive to continue with the premium payments and you are considering giving up the policy, you should see if it has value to a life settlement provider or a life settlement broker.

-- If you need money for immediate needs then selling your life insurance policy for the fair market value might be a good source of those funds.
+- If you need money for immediate needs such as medical expenses or medical bills, then selling your life insurance policy for the fair market value might be a good source of those funds.
 A life settlement provider can determine the value of your policy.

-- If you want to fund a long term care plan, the sale of a life insurance policy can be used.
+- If you want to fund a long-term care plan, the sale of a life insurance policy can be used.
 Some life settlement providers or life settlement brokers can assist with this.
-This is a specialty of Q Life Settlements.
+As a leading life settlement company in the industry, this is a specialty of Q Life Settlements.

-What Calculation Is Used By A Life Settlement Calculator To Value My Policy?
+What Information is Used by a Life Settlement Calculator to Value My Policy?

 The value of your policy will be based on several items.

 - How old are you?
-The older you are, the more value there is in your policy.
+The older you are, the more value there is in your coverage at resale./li>

 - Are you male or female?
 Since women typically live longer than men, policies on males are valued higher due to the shorter life expectancy.